Biomass (satellite)

-Biomass is an Earth observing satellite planned for launch by the European Space Agency (ESA) in 2024 on a Vega launch vehicle.

-The mission will provide the first comprehensive measurements of global forest biomass.
-The mission is meant to last for five years, monitoring at least eight growth cycles in the worlds’ forests.
+Biomass is an Earth observing satellite of the European Space Agency (ESA) launched in 2025.
+The mission is intended to provide the first comprehensive measurements of global forest biomass and is expected to significantly improve the understanding of carbon storage, forest health, and temporal changes of forest ecosystems.
+It is meant to last for five years, monitoring at least eight growth cycles in the world's forests.